-This statement is made by DAC Beachcroft LLP on behalf of itself and its wholly owned subsidiaries DAC Beachcroft Claims Limited and DAC Beachcroft Services Limited which operate as part of the DAC Beachcroft Group.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement.
+This statement is made by DAC Beachcroft LLP on behalf of itself and its wholly owned subsidiaries, DAC Beachcroft Claims Limited and DAC Beachcroft Services Limited, which operate as part of the DAC Beachcroft group.
+This annual statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement.
 Copies of our statements from previous years can be found by clicking on the links below:

-DAC Beachcroft LLP is a limited liability partnership registered in England and Wales (registered number OC317852) and is the parent company in the DAC Beachcroft Group, which is made up of separately constituted and regulated legal entities providing legal services in different jurisdictions.
+DAC Beachcroft LLP is a limited liability partnership registered in England and Wales (registered number OC317852) and is the parent undertaking within the DAC Beachcroft group.
+The DAC Beachcroft group is made up of separately constituted and regulated legal entities, providing legal services in their respective jurisdictions.

-For further information on our group structure please click here.
+For further information on our larger group structure, please click here.

-As a law firm, we always work to the highest professional standards and comply with all laws, regulations and rules relevant to our business.
-Our Head of Responsible Business works with leadership teams across our network to improve the impact of our business on society and the economies of the regions within which our offices are based.
+As a group, we always work to the highest professional standards and comply with all laws, regulations and rules relevant to our business.
+Our Head of Responsible Business works with leadership teams across our network to improve the impact of our business on the societies and the economies of the regions within which our offices are based.

-We expect the same high standards from those we work with and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Anti-Slavery Policy is published on our intranet site and is one of a number of policies affirming our commitment to being an ethical, sustainable and responsible business.
+We expect the same high standards from those we work with and are committed to ensuring that there is no modern slavery or human trafficking within our supply chains or in any part of our business.
+Our Anti-Slavery Policy, which is reviewed annually and published on our intranet site, is one of a number of policies affirming our commitment to being an ethical, sustainable and responsible business.

-Our procurement process includes vetting every new supplier and carrying out a risk analysis based on the nature and value of the product or service, it incorporates specific measures to ensure that our obligations under the Act are passed through our supply chain.
+Our procurement process includes vetting every new supplier and carrying out a risk analysis based on the nature and value of the product or service, incorporating specific measures to ensure that our obligations under the Act are passed through our supply chain.
 We have now started to adopt the use of heat maps to identify, assess and document any risks within our supply chain.

 All our suppliers are expected to comply with all local and national laws and regulations and we ask for information about:

-We have also taken steps to expand our framework to address the risk of slavery and human trafficking including;
+We have previously taken steps to expand our framework to address the risk of slavery and human trafficking including;

-We are committed to ensuring that DAC Beachcroft staff are equipped to identify risk factors of possible slavery and that they understand the implications of the Act for our business.
+We are committed to ensuring that our staff are equipped to identify risk factors of possible slavery and that they understand the implications of the Act for our business.
 We have developed and deployed training on recognising and reporting any breaches of the Act and are in the process of refreshing the course to make it more interactive and to include additional assessment questions.
 It is compulsory for those who need to be the most vigilant to ensure that slavery or human trafficking are not taking place within our organisation or our supply chain including the Practice Governance & Risk group, HR and Procurement functions.